Thund4r/Fighting-Game-Prototype/README.md

 My attempt at recreating Zenless Zone Zero combat mechanics.

+# To run:
+* Go to releases, and download Executable.zip
+* Run the game with Simple Fighting Game Prototype.exe

+# Tutorial:
+## Controls
+LMB click - Basic attack
+LMB hold - Charge attack
+Shift - Dodge
+WASD - Movement
+Spacebar - Parry/Swap
+E - Ex Special attack (only avaliable for white)
+## Mechanics
+* A yellow indicator when the enemy attacks means the attack is parryable with Spacebar.
+* Parrying an attack builds stun on the enemy and interrupts the attack, but consumes a point of parry (resource at the bottom right).
+* Yellow bar underneath enemy health is the stun bar, when filled will stun enemy and allow for chain attack.
+* Stunned enemies take more damage, and chain attacks replenish parry points.

+White:
+* Use basic and charge attacks to build up EX Special.
+* Charge attack has high damage, but has a limited duration (orange bar).
+When filled up, will need to cool down.
+* Ex Special does more damage, interrupts enemy actions and makes you invulnerable.
+* Fast attacks does more hitstun, reducing enemy attack frequency.

+Orange:
+* Use basic attacks to charge up sword energy.
+* When sword energy is full, use charge attack to launch an attack that when hit, upgrades your sword.
+* Higher sword levels does more damage, up to 2 times.
+* Slower attacks mean you would need to rely on invulnerbility frames in attack string and charged attacks.

 # Content added -
 * Movement					                        (17/8/2024)
 * Third person camera				                (17/8/2024)